arktisklada/missing-math/README.md

 ### Module Methods

 - `esieve(n, force_new=false)` Generates a prime sieve with max value n
   - Calling this method creates a global module variable @esieve.
-To force it to generate a new @sieve, set to true
+To force it to generate a new @sieve, set `force_new` to true
   - Example: MissingMath.esieve(1000) => [2, 3, 5, ...]
+- `fibonacci(n, true_fib=true, force_new=false)` Generates an n-length fibonacci sequence
+  - Calling this method creates a global module variable @esieve.
+To force it to generate a new @sieve, set `force_new` to true
+  - This method defaults to using the true fibonacci sequence (0, 1, 1, 2...).
+To skip the first two values (1, 2, 3, 5...), set `true_fib` to false
+  - Example: MissingMath.fibonacci(5) => [0, 1, 1, 2, 3]